-We had such a great "tern"-out for Earthflight North America that we've decided to reprise!
-But we want your input for the March 14th Movie Night so let us know which Earthflight episode you'd like to watch next month!
-Each episode is 60 minutes.
-Below are descriptions of the episodes and a form to vote with!
-Voting ends on Wednesday March 7th and we'll send out an email announcing the episode to be screened!
+Our "tern"-out for Earthflight (North America) was wildly popular, so we've decided to reprise!
+Vote by Wednesday, March 7 for the Earthflight episode you'd like to watch next for LLCT's Movie Night Series.
+There are five to choose from and each episode is 60 minutes.
+Below are descriptions of each episode and a form to cast your vote on.
+We'll send out an email announcing the episode to be screened!

 Asia and Australia